 NCache as Spring Data Cache

-Spring can be seen in most of the high transaction applications where scalability and performance cannot be compromised.
-It provides cohesion and loose coupling but this creates high traffic in these applications.
-Although these applications can scale up by adding more servers to their server farm but their database cannot scale in the same way for handling such loads.
+Developers commonly use Spring in high transaction applications where they cannot compromise on scalability and performance.
+Its cohesion and loose coupling allow for high traffic in these applications.
+Although these applications can scale up by adding more servers to their server farm, their databases cannot scale when handling such loads.
 Therefore, the database becomes a bottleneck and causes scalability problems.
-To achieve this scalability, NCache, a distributed cache, provides an integration with Spring applications for ease of the user.

-NCache, an extremely fast, in-memory key-value distributed cache has implemented the Spring caching module; making the Spring applications scalable and distributed.
+NCache, an extremely fast, in-memory key-value distributed cache, is just the thing to fix this scalability issue.
 It offloads your database by reducing expensive database trips and providing better performance.

 The upsides of using NCache as a Spring Data Caching Module in Spring applications are:

-Better Performance: NCache offloads the database by reducing the expensive database trips, thus improving the application performance by serving data from in-memory cache store instead of database.
+Better Performance: NCache offloads the database by reducing the expensive database trips, improving the application performance by serving data from the in-memory cache store instead of a database.

-Application Scalability: NCache allows the application to scale dynamically by adding more servers to the application server farm to avoid the database bottlenecks as easily as possible.
+Application Scalability: NCache allows the application to scale dynamically by adding more servers to the server farm to avoid database bottlenecks.

-Also, NCache provides such a caching mechanism with which the user can easily cache the output of the database bound methods of their Spring Boot/Framework application.
-The user needs to add their Maven Packages and configurations to their applications accordingly so that NCache can be properly incorporated.
-You can start configuring your Spring Boot/Framework application with the help of Configuring Application for using NCache as Spring’s Caching Provider section.
+Also, NCache provides a caching mechanism in which the user can easily cache the database output to bind methods to their Spring application.
+However, developers must add the required Maven Packages and configurations to the applications.
+You can start configuring your Spring application as detailed in the Configuring Application for using NCache as Spring’s Caching Provider section.